These Balsamic Baked Red Onions are the perfect sweet and savory mix, a simply gorgeous colorful side dish–perfect for every day or entertaining.

 - Wash onions.

-- Cut onions in half.
+- Cut onions in half and place in a bowl.

 - Mix other ingredients and pour over onions.